About the Provost & Executive Vice President for Academic Affairs

-The definition of provost is “the chief academic officer of Drexel University” − to put it plainly, a provost has responsibility for the University's academic functions as well as supporting academic and administrative offices.
+The definition of provost is “the chief academic officer of Drexel University” − to put it plainly, a provost has responsibility for the university's academic functions as well as supporting academic and administrative offices.
 But what does a provost do?

 Provosts and Academic Functions

 Drexel University has tens of thousands of students spread across more than a dozen schools and colleges.
-To ensure that everyone is getting the education they deserve, the provost oversees all the academic programs, budgets and is the vision behind academically focused initiatives.
+To ensure that everyone is getting the education they deserve, the provost oversees all the academic programs, and budgets, and is the vision behind academically focused initiatives.
 These can be strategies for student and faculty retention, creation of advisory groups and various other endeavors to improve the campus and community.

 The provost also establishes new colleges and research centers as facets of educational innovation, contemporary research and enrollment support.
 Recent examples at Drexel include The Center for Functional Fabrics, the WELL Center and the Entrepreneurial Game Studio.